deeplearning4j/deeplearning4j/docs/deeplearning4j-scaleout/templates/technicalref.md

 * [Fault Tolerance](#faulttol)

 ## <a name="asgd">Asynchronous SGD Implementation</a>
-DL4J’s asynchronous SGD implementation is based on the [Strom 2015 neural network training paper](http://nikkostrom.com/publications/interspeech2015/strom_interspeech2015.pdf) by Nikko Strom, with some modifications.
+DL4J's asynchronous SGD implementation is based on the [Strom 2015 neural network training paper](http://nikkostrom.com/publications/interspeech2015/strom_interspeech2015.pdf) by Nikko Strom, with some modifications.
 The next section will review the key features of the Strom paper followed by another section that describes the DL4J implementation and how it differs from the paper.

-### Strom’s Approach
+### Strom's Approach
 When training a neural network on a cluster, the worker machines need to communicate changes to their parameters - either by communicating the new parameter values directly (such as in parameter averaging) or by communicating gradient/update information (as in gradient sharing).

 The key feature of this approach is that opposed to relaying all parameters/updates across the network only updates that are above a user specified threshold are communicated.
 Put another way: we start out with an update vector (1 entry per parameter) that needs to be communicated.
 Instead of communicating the vector as-is, we communicate only the large elements in a quantized way (which is a sparse binary vector) instead of all elements.